 HiTES: A New Method for Activating Silent Biosynthetic Gene Clusters

-Secondary metabolites are assembled by sets of contiguous genes called biosynthetic gene clusters (BGCs).
-The enzymes that they encode generate these often complex molecules in a step-wise fashion from simple building blocks.
+Secondary metabolites are assembled by sets of often contiguous genes called biosynthetic gene clusters (BGCs).
+The enzymes that they encode generate these complex molecules in a step-wise fashion from simple building blocks.
 The beta-lactam penicillin, for example, is synthesized from three amino acids that are condensed into a tripeptide and further tailored to give the final product.
-Recent genome sequencing efforts have revealed that the vast majority of BGCs that can be identified bioinformatically in bacterial genomes are not, or only weakly, expressed under typical growth conditions.
+Recent genome sequencing efforts have revealed that the vast majority of BGCs that can be identified bioinformatically in bacterial genomes are, at best, sparingly expressed under typical laboraty growth conditions.
 These so-called ‘silent’ or ‘cryptic’ BGCs represent a large and hidden reservoir of new and potentially useful small molecules.
 Methods that reliably induce their production would have a profound impact on natural products discovery.
-To investigate the products of silent gene clusters, we recently implemented a method we refer to as HiTES (high-throughput elicitor screening).
-In this approach, a reporter gene is inserted into the silent gene cluster of interest, allowing a rapid read-out of its expression.
-Small molecule libraries are then screened to identify small molecule elicitors (Fig. 1).
-With elicitors identified, the product of the gene cluster and the regulatory pathways that induce it can be elucidated.
+To investigate the products of silent gene clusters, we recently implemented a method that we refer to as HiTES (high-throughput elicitor screening).
+In this approach, a reporter gene is inserted into the silent BGC of interest, thereby providing a rapid read-out of expression.
+Small molecule libraries are then screened to identify elicitors; that is, molecules that induce expression of the silent BGC (Fig. 1).
+With elicitors identified, the product of the gene cluster and the underlying regulatory pathways can be elucidated.
 Our application of HiTES in Gram-negative and Gram-positive bacteria has surprisingly shown that antibiotics are the most effective elicitors of silent BGCs, suggesting they play a role in modulating secondary metabolism in bacteria, and that old antibiotics can be used to find new, cryptic ones.
-We are currently investigating the regulatory circuits that control this phenomenon and expanding the scope of HiTES to new bacterial species.
+We are currently investigating the regulatory circuits that control this phenomenon and expanding the scope of HiTES to new microbial species.

 Microbial Symbiotic Interactions